Christian Walker Player Props: Diamondbacks vs. Rockies

 Christian Walker At The Plate

-- Walker is hitting .237 with six doubles, three home runs and five walks.
+- Walker has six doubles, four home runs and five walks while hitting .255.

-- Walker has picked up a hit in 56.0% of his 25 games this year, with multiple hits in 28.0% of those games.
+- Walker has picked up a hit in 15 of 26 games this year, with multiple hits eight times.

-- Walker has driven home a run in 13 games this year (52.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..
+- In 14 games this year (53.8%), Walker has picked up an RBI, and in four of those games (15.4%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 10 of 25 games so far this year.
+- He has scored in 11 of 26 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.